 What Is the Best Light for Growing?

-It was not so long ago now (5-10 years) that it was accepted wisdom that the most cost-effective grow lights were fluorescent for small vegging plants - Metal Halide (MH) for medium-sized vegging plants and High Pressure Sodium (HPS) grow lights for larger plants in flowering/fruiting.
+It was not so long ago (5-10 years) that it was accepted wisdom that the most cost-effective grow lights were fluorescent for small vegging plants, Metal Halide (MH) for medium-sized vegging plants, and High Pressure Sodium (HPS) grow lights for larger plants in flowering/fruiting.

-Since then, new types of grow light have come along, and there have been some huge advancements in the arena of LED grow lights with some highly notable advancements.
-But Plasma lights, Ceramic Discharge Metal Halide (CDM) lights, and 400 volt HPS technology have also come onto the market, giving the grower even more choice.
+Since then, new types of grow light have come along, and there have been huge advancements in LED grow lights.
+Plasma lights, Ceramic Discharge Metal Halide (CDM), and 400-volt HPS technology have also entered the market, giving growers even more choices.

-Each type of grow light produces a different spectrum output, a different radiant intensity (which affects canopy penetration), and a different effective area of illumination (footprint).
-These factors can vary between brands, and even between different models from the same manufacturer.
+Each type of grow light produces a different spectrum output, radiant intensity (affecting canopy penetration), and effective area of illumination (footprint).
+These factors vary between brands and models.

-So, with all this choice, how do we decide which grow light is best for us to use on our plants, and for which stage of growth?
+So, with all this choice, how do we decide which grow light is best for us?

 What Is Light?